DNA is found in almost every cell of every living organism.

-One of the most common methods ofis the Sanger, or dideoxy, technique.
+One of the most common methods of DNA sequencing is the Sanger or dideoxy technique.

 The next steps: making new DNA

-Once the primers have bound, the enzyme makes a new strand of DNA by adding together nucleotides in the reaction mixture.
-The original DNA chain serves as a template.
-The new DNA is made bywith the original DNA template.
-Because all four ordinary DNA nucleotides are present in large amounts, the chain elongation continues normally – until by chance a is added in the place of a normal DNA .
+The new DNA strand is made by complementary base pairing with the original DNA template.
+Because all four ordinary DNA nucleotides are present in large amounts, the chain elongation continues normally – until by chance a dideoxynucleotide (terminator) is added in the place of a normal DNA nucleotide.

-The dideoxynucleotides are just like ordinary DNA nucleotides except that one OH group has been chemically changed to an H (there is one less oxygen).
+The dideoxynucleotides are just like ordinary DNA nucleotides except that one hydroxyl (OH) group has been chemically changed to a hydrogen (H).
 With normal DNA nucleotides, one nucleotide can be attached to another and so on, forming a chain.
-The chemical change in a dideoxynucleotide, however, means that no other nucleotides can be added to it.
+The chemical change in a dideoxynucleotide, however, means that no additional nucleotides can be added, hence the name ‘terminator nucleotides’.

-If there are many more ordinary nucleotides than dideoxynucleotides, some chains will be several hundred nucleotides long before a dideoxynucleotide is added.
-The end result is a whole lot of new DNA chains, of varying length, all ending with a dideoxynucleotide.
+The synthesis of new DNA is terminated when one of the dideoxynucleotides is added to the strand.
+Because there are many more ordinary nucleotides than dideoxynucleotides, some chains will be several hundred nucleotides long before a dideoxynucleotide is added.
+The end result is a whole lot of new DNA fragments, of varying length, all ending with a dideoxynucleotide.

 Separating and analysing the new DNA strands

-The dideoxynucleotides at the end of each chain are also attached to a dye which fluoresces a particular colour when passed through a laser light beam.
-A laser light at the end of the gel can therefore be used to make the strandsas they pass the laser.
-The particular colour (green, yellow, red or blue) emitted by the dideoxynucleotide at the end of the chain is recorded.
-Each represents a different nucleotide (A, T, C or G).
+The terminator nucleotides at the end of each fragment are labelled with a fluorescent dye.
+Each of the four types of terminator nucleotides fluoresces a particular colour when passed through an optical scanner at the end of the gel.
+The particular colour emitted by the terminator nucleotide at the end of the chain is recorded by the scanning device.
+Each colour represents a different nucleotide (A, T, C or G).
 In this way, the order of nucleotides in the DNA sequence can be obtained.